Hey Kids (Start Here)

 He didn’t reappear.

-Young walked forward, his cane ringing faintly and methodically on the silver alloy at his feet.
+Young walked forward, his cane ringing on the silver alloy at his feet.

-Jackson ducked his head, wiped his eyes with both hands, and did his best to dredge up a raw smile.
-“Hey,” he said, his voice thick with tears he hadn’t shed.
+Jackson ducked his head, wiped his eyes with both hands, and did his best to dredge up a smile.
+“Hey.”
+His voice was thick with tears queued to fall.
 “Sorry.
-Just uh.”
-His expression broke and he looked away, over the sea.
+Just uh.
+Trying.”

-Young couldn’t speak.
-He just nodded.
-Every ounce of him wanted to tell Jackson that it was all right.
-That it would be all right.
+Half of him wanted to tell Jackson that it was all right.
 That they’d make it all right.
 That the world wasn’t as hard as it was beautiful.
-That something had always saved him, that something would always be there to save him from horror and chaos and his own unmaking because that was how things should be in a world that was just.
+That they could save themselves from mistakes and mischance because that was how things worked in a world that was just.

 But the world wasn’t just.

-Jackson laughed through his weeping.
+But Jackson sobbed a laugh.
 “Give ‘Dan’ a try, maybe.”

 “Thought you said no one’d been able to pull it off.”